sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 ## Adding a personal access token

+Access tokens can be configured either for your user account, or globally, if you're a site admin of the Sourcegraph instance.

+### For yourself

-Adding personal access tokens is done through the the Batch Changes section of your user settings:
+Adding personal access tokens is done through the Batch Changes section of your user settings:

 1. From any Sourcegraph page, click on your avatar at the top right of the page.
 1. Select **Settings** from the dropdown menu.
 1. Click **Batch Changes** on the sidebar menu.

 You should now see a list of the code hosts that are configured on Sourcegraph.
 Code hosts with tokens configured are indicated by a green tick, while code hosts without tokens have an empty red circle next to them.
+If a global access token has been configured, it is not required (but you can still do it, to create the changesets under your name) to do this.
+The UI will inform you if that's the case.

+### Global service account

+Configuring a global service account is done through the Batch Changes section of the site admin area: _(Site admins only)_

+1. From any Sourcegraph page, click on your avatar at the top right of the page.
+1. Select **Site admin** from the dropdown menu.
+1. Click **Batch Changes** on the sidebar menu.

+You should now see a list of the code hosts that are configured on Sourcegraph.
+Code hosts with tokens configured are indicated by a green tick, while code hosts without tokens have an empty red circle next to them.
+Credentials that are configured here will be usable by all users of the Sourcegraph instance for publishing and updating changesets on the code host.

+### Configuring a code host

 <video width="1920" height="1080" autoplay loop muted playsinline controls style="width: 100%; height: auto; max-width: 50rem">
   <source src="https://sourcegraphstatic.com/docs/videos/batch_changes/user-tokens.webm" type="video/webm">